JakodYuan/SVK-AMBA-VIP/README.md

 ## 1. Run SVK AMBA VIP Example

-SVK VIP include AXI/AHB/APB, The usage is similar to that of synopsys VIP.
+SVK VIP include AXI/AHB/APB, The usage is similar to Synopsis VIP.
 The file structure is as follows
 ```
 svk--